thevpc/nuts/docs/articles/10-nuts-faq.md

 ## What does Nuts mean and why ?
 Nuts stands for "Network Updatable Things Services".
 It helps managing things (artifacts of any type, not only java).
 The Name also helps depicting another idea : Nuts is a good companion and complement to Maven tool.
 The word maven (MAY-vin), from Yiddish, means a super-enthusiastic expert/fan/connoisseur/Wizard.
 And where wizards are, fools and nuts must be.
-Nuts is the other around, it's a foolish, tool to support the deployment and not the build.
+Nuts is the foolish tool to support the deployment and not the build.
 Hence the name.